Kernel vs Smart (previously know as Smartshares)

 However, investors benefit from being able to buy fractional units in the ETFs and from intra-day liquidity.

 Kernel investors looking to regularly invest in index funds through Kernel would not incur any additional costs noted above.
-Kernel investors will incur a platform fee if investing over $25,000 (not applicable on KiwiSaver) and can only buy and sell units once a day.
+Kernel investors can only buy and sell units once a day.
 Overall, Kernel offers:

 Kernel also provides immediate investment allocation through the Kernel wallet and transparent reporting on fund performance and composition, making it easier for investors to track their investments and make informed decisions.
 While Kernel does not offer automatic rebalancing, the platform's user-friendly interface and daily order processing make manual adjustments straightforward.